barreeeiroo/ReplicaT4/docs/docs/motivation.md

     end
 ```

-With **single-location storage**, a catastrophic failure of one data center means total data loss—there's nowhere else
+With **single-location storage**, a catastrophic failure of one data center means total data loss; there's nowhere else
 to reconstruct from.
 With **multi-AZ architecture**, your data remains safe even if an entire AZ is destroyed, and
 requires the highly unlikely scenario of simultaneous catastrophic failures across at least 3 different data centers
 in geographically separated locations before data becomes unrecoverable.